ewenme/site/content/posts/2022-11-22-on-shenmue/index.md

 to miss the point of great video games - they are GAMES.
 Shenmue uses dev trickery and production techniques to imitate aspects of cinema, but it doesn't pretend for a second that it isn't a video game.
-This creates charming set pieces and encourages playfullness (you are the "player", not the "audience"!).
+This creates charming set pieces and encourages playfulness (you are the "player", not the "audience"!).
 I'm still here for all of it.

 ![Ryo in a forklift truck race with his co-workers](Shenmue_20221118123623.jpg)